Doarakko/252/README.md

 # 252

-Slack bot that lists people who are still in the office and working using attendance log in Slack channel.
+Slack bot that sends a message to the last person in the office using attendance log in Slack channel.

-Prevents the office from being locked when someone is in the office.

 ![attendance](attendance.png)

+You can list people who are still in the office and working.

 ![252](252.png)

+Prevents the office from being locked when someone is in the office.

 ## Requirements